-SPC staff are expected to maintain the highest ethical standards.
-SPC’s contractors are also expected to adhere to the highest standards of integrity.
-SPC has an internal audit function, outsourced to Price Waterhouse Coopers, that reports to SPC’s Audit and Risk Committee.
+SPC staff are expected to maintain the highest ethical standards, as are SPC’s contractors.
+SPC has established an internal audit function that reports to SPC’s Audit and Risk Committee.

 As a demonstration of its commitment to these practices, SPC has established a mechanism for the public to report any misconduct, abuse of authority or any form of wrong-doing by individuals working for SPC or contracted by SPC.

-- lodge a bidder protest, under SPC's Procurement Policy
+- lodge a bidder or applicant protest, under SPC's Procurement policy or Grants and Sub-Delegation Policy

-- raise concerns and grievances about an SPC project and the impact it is having on an affected community or natural environment, under SPC’s Social and Environmental Policy
+- raise a grievance about an SPC project and its impact on an affected community or natural environment, under SPC’s Social and Environmental Policy

-- SPC staff and vendors who are ‘whistle-blowers’ are protected from retaliation under SPC’s Protection against Retaliation Policy
+SPC staff and vendors who are ‘whistle-blowers’ are protected from retaliation under SPC’s Protection against Retaliation framework (Chapter XI, Part A, Section 5, Manual of Staff Policies)

-If a bidder involved in an SPC procurement process considers they were not treated fairly, or that SPC failed to properly follow the requirements of the Procurement Policy, then that bidder may lodge a protest.
+A bidder involved in an SPC procurement process may lodge a protest if they considers they were not treated fairly, or that SPC failed to properly follow the requirements of the Procurement policy.

-To lodge a protest, you can email with your allegations.
+To lodge a protest, you can email [email protected].
 Your protest will need to include:

 - your full contact details